-In addition to complying with the legislative frameworks of all the countries where it operates, Intesa Sanpaolo has been committed since its establishment to identifying, mitigating and, where possible, preventing potential human rights abuses linked to its activities, as required under the latest UN Guiding Principles (Guiding principles on business and human rights - PDF 1.110 KB).
+In addition to complying with the legislative frameworks of all the countries where it operates, Intesa Sanpaolo is committed to identifying, mitigating and, where possible, preventing potential human rights abuses linked to its activities, as required under the latest UN guiding principles (Guiding Principles on Business and Human Rights - PDF 1.110 KB).

-is committed to helping safeguard human rights in accordance with the principles of the Universal Declaration of 1948 and in subsequent international conventions on civil and political rights and on economic, social and cultural rights;
+it is committed to helping safeguard human rights in accordance with the principles of the Universal Declaration of 1948 and in subsequent international conventions on civil and political rights and on economic, social and cultural rights;

-recognises the principles set out in the ILO (International Labour Organisation) fundamental conventions, particularly the right of association and collective bargaining, the ban on forced and child labour and gender equality at work;
+it recognises the principles set out in the ILO (International Labour Organisation) fundamental conventions, particularly the right of association and collective bargaining, the ban on forced and child labour and the elimination of discrimination at work;

 it contributes to the fight against corruption, supporting the OECD (Organisation for Economic Cooperation and Development) guidelines and the anti-corruption principles issued by the United Nations in 2003, including through a “zero tolerance” approach to any cases of corruption.

 The policy framework defines areas of responsibility towards each stakeholder, from employees, customers, suppliers to the community.

 Monitoring of respect for human rights in the Intesa Sanpaolo Group